 There certainly are, and here is a great selection of some of the best.
-We'll also update with more as we find them.

 - Sony PS4 Pro: Release date, specs and everything you need to know